 Using simple methods at the Prairie Dunes construction site

-The result was a course that, to this day, melds humbly yet artfully with the landscape.
+The result was a course that, to this day, meshes humbly yet artfully with the landscape.
 The transitions between the manmade and the natural—the “tie-ins,” as modern architects call them—are nearly imperceptible.
 When Perry’s nine opened in September 1937, knowledgeable golfers, including Walker Cupper Johnny Dawson, saw it for what it was: the best nine-hole course in America.

-When we set out to rediscover Perry’s nine that afternoon in late June, we knew we weren’t pioneers.
+When we set out to rediscover Perry’s nine that afternoon in late June, we knew we weren’t the first.
 Anthony Pioppi, for one, had played the original course in preparation for his book To the Nines.
 Also, the members of Prairie Dunes Country Club are well aware of the distinction between the “Perry holes” and the “Press holes,” and I’m sure many of them have taken a crack at the old nine.

 Nor did we intend our experiment as a slight to Press Maxwell’s work.
-While the Perry holes are superior (“Press did not have the imagination and vision his father had,” Jake Carey told Pioppi), the Press holes would be standouts anywhere else.
+While the Perry holes are generally better (“Press did not have the imagination and vision his father had,” Jake Carey told Pioppi), the Press holes would be standouts anywhere else.
 A few of them, especially the slanting, tempting par-4 14th, are among my favorites on the course.